American foulbrood

 Profile

-American foulbrood is a contagious disease of bee brood caused by the bacterium Paenibacillus (P.) larvae, which requires extensive control and sanitation measures in case of occurrence.
-Paenibacillus larvae is a gram-positive, rod-shaped bacterium that occurs in two forms: as a round flagellated rod (multiplication form) and as a spore (very resistant permanent form, can remain infectious for more than 40 years).
+American foulbrood is an infectious, serious disease of bee brood caused by the bacterium Paenibacillus larvae, which requires extensive control and sanitation measures if it occurs.
+In its reproductive form, P. larvae is an all-round flagellated rod, while in its permanent form it is a very resistant spore that represents the infectious stage of the pathogen and can remain infectious for more than 40 years.

-Ingestion of the spores with the food leads to infection of the larvae.
-Maggots aged one to two days can be infected.
-In the midgut, the spores develop into rod-shaped bacteria after only 24 hours.
-These multiply there en masse one to four days after infection.
-Subsequently, they succeed in overcoming the intestinal epithelium in some places by migrating between the intestinal epithelial cells and then suddenly enter the abdominal cavity in large numbers.
-When this occurs, the larva dies.
-The rod-shaped bacteria reform into spores.
-Spores may be formed on a smaller scale from the onset of infection.
+Young bee larvae aged one to two days can be infected by ingesting spores in their food.
+The spores develop into rod-shaped bacteria in the midgut after just 24 hours.
+These multiply en masse one to four days after infection.
+They then succeed in overcoming the intestinal epithelium in some places by migrating between the intestinal epithelial cells or in destroyed epithelial areas and thus enter the abdominal cavity in large numbers.
+When this occurs, the larva dies, the larval body decomposes into a stringy mass and the vegetative bacteria transform into spores.
+To a lesser extent, sporulation already occurs in earlier phases of the disease.

 Transmission in the colony

-In the course of normal colony activity, foulbrood spores can be transmitted in the infected colony because all parts of the colony and hive are contaminated with spores.
-Spores are found in scabs on combs, in honey, in pollen, on bees (hair coat), in bees (honey bladder, midgut, fecal bladder), on hive surfaces, in putty resin, in bee feces, and in wax moth feces.
+In the course of normal colony activity (cleaning, foraging, social foraging), foulbrood spores can be transmitted in the diseased or even subclinically infected colony.
+All parts of the colony and the hive can be contaminated with spores.
+Spores can be found in diseased brood, in brood trays, on combs, in stored food and honey, in pollen, on bees (hair coat), on hive surfaces, in bee droppings and in muck.

 Transmission from colony to colony